cyncly-engineering/docs-ideal-spaces/docs/Datadog/poc.md

 6. Display pricing
 7. Retrieve item list for design/project

-**Indicato 1 - Availability Calculation** = SR1 / TR1 for each major function listed above
+**Indicator 1 - Availability Calculation** = SR1 / TR1 for each major function listed above
 SR1 = Total # of Requests in the Reporting Period with an http response code below 500 TR1 = Total # of Requests in Reporting Period